-- Write in an enthusiastic, concise and natural style – nothing too complex.
+- Write in an enthusiastic, concise, and natural style – nothing too complex.

-- Try to stand out, but be careful with humour, quotes or anything unusual – just in case the admissions tutor doesn’t have the same sense of humour as you.
+- Try to stand out, but be careful with humour, quotes, or anything unusual – just in case the admissions tutor doesn’t have the same sense of humour as you.

-- Proofread aloud and get your teachers, advisers, and family to check – then redraft until you’re happy with it and the grammar, spelling, and punctuation are correct.
+- Proofread aloud, and get your teachers, advisers, and family to check.
+Then redraft it until you’re happy with it, and the spelling, punctuation, and grammar are correct.

 If you’re applying to study Teacher Education in Scotland, you’ll need to make your application through the UCAS Undergraduate scheme.
-Read dedicated personal statement advice from Scottish training providers about what to include in your personal statement.
+Read dedicated personal statement advice from Scottish training providers (457.95 KB) about what to include in your personal statement.

 What happens to personal statements that have been copied?